tinchoram/devops/README.md

 # CI/CD Pipeline Automation

 This repository contains automation scripts and configurations to build, deploy, and harden a Node.js application in a Kubernetes environment.
-The automation is designed to be run in a CI/CD pipeline.

 ## Task